 Designers don’t just make pretty things for clients.
 When crafting designs, they have to tap into their marketing brains.
 Here's what we mean when we say you should pay attention to the elements:

 Demographics - what is the age range of the audience your client serves?
-Keep this in mind at all times so that your images, colors, and overall look fits that group.
-For instance, if the demographic for your client is men in their 50s, choosing a range of pinks as a color palette isn’t going to work well.
+Keep this in mind at all times so that your images, colors, and overall look caters to that group.
+For instance, if your client's target audience are men in their 50s, choosing a range of pinks as a color palette probably won't work well.

-Color palettes - work with your client, their personality, and the elements of their business to determine your color palette.
-Look at their competitors and your client’s general industry to get a feel for what’s out there.
+Color palettes - work with your client, their personality, and the elements of their business to determine the color palette you should use.
+Look at your client's competitors and their industry in general to get a feel for what’s out there.
 You don’t have to stick with the tried-and-true, but you don’t want to do candy shop colors for an insurance agency, either.

-Pull it all together and gauge the appropriateness - once you’ve got it all lined up, look at it holistically.
+Pull it all together and consult with your client to see how appropriate everything is - once you’ve got it all lined up, look at it holistically.
 You may even want to create a mood board before fully diving into designing.